jakub-m/phantomcurl/README.md

-phantomcurl
+PhantomCurl
 ===========

-Python wrapper around PhantomJS headless browser
+Python wrapper around PhantomJS headless browser for advanced web scraping.
+Apart of the page content, it can record all requests and responses from the web page, or collect content of all the IFrames.

+If used as a command line tool, it returns data in JSON format.

 Installation
 ===========

-phantomcurl is a wrapper around [PhantomJS][phantomjs], so first you should install PhantomJS [from the project's page][phantomjs-install]
+PhantomCurl is a wrapper around [PhantomJS][phantomjs], so first you should install PhantomJS [from the project's page][phantomjs-install]

 [phantomjs]:http://phantomjs.org/
 [phantomjs-install]:http://phantomjs.org/download.html